TwinIsland/Canfig/readme.md

 Canfig is a robust configuration language designed for developers who need precise control and validation of their application settings.
 The language supports a structured approach to defining, compiling, and deploying configuration settings, making it ideal for both development and production environments.

-> **WARNING: This version supports UNIX systems only.
+> **WARNING: This version supports UNIX-based systems only.
 Windows users should use WSL.**

 ## 🛠️ For Developers